-If you have any questions about what process to follow, contact the Office of the Registrar for assistance.
+If you have any questions about what process to follow, contact the Registrar's Office for assistance.

 If you must withdraw from the semester/term, you must do so officially by the procedure outlined below.
 If you do not assume this responsibility, you may jeopardize your record with the possibility of incurring an "F" in a course not properly dropped.
 Merely not attending a course does not automatically remove the course from your record.